Magnus Söderman: Det fria Sverige

 He co-founded Det fria Sverige (The free Sweden) in 2017 and later Dagens Svegot.
 Together with several others, Söderman moved to the town of Älgarås to establish "Svenskarnas hus" (Swedes House), a headquarters for The Free Sweden.

-On October 8, 2023, Söderman commented on Twitter regarding the Hamas attack on Israel on October 7 that he takes "the side of the European peoples" in the conflict.
+On October 8, 2023, Söderman commented on Twitter regarding the October 7 attacks that he takes "the side of the European peoples" in the conflict.

 On October 26, 2021, Det fria Sweden, DFS, held a digital member meeting where the issue of regrowth was on the agenda, when chairman Dan Eriksson and Söderman were on hand to inform the members about the plans to start a youth department.

 When the Sweden Democrat and Riks-profile Rebecka Fallenkvist shouted "Helg Seger" with outstretched arm at the Sweden Democrats' election night watch party in 2022, Det Fria Sverige started selling t-shirts with the phrase.
 Söderman commented that "It makes me happy that it has spread all the way into these corridors".

 Söderman authored the novel The Defiant One, the plot of which revolves around a young white woman whose Swedish high school is composed mainly of blacks and Muslims.